Trailrunning

 Myth 4: Trail running needs a lot of new equipment

 Specialised shoes are a fundamental investment for trail running.
 You can cover many kilometres with a good pair.
-Important features such as sole grip, cushioning and stability set them apart from conventional running shoes and make a decisive contribution to foot muscles and health.
-For people who are just starting to run, a single pair is completely sufficient, while advanced runners may buy several models over time to meet different requirements.
+Important features such as sole grip, cushioning and stability set them apart from conventional running shoes and make a decisive contribution to keeping your feet, ankles and knees healthy.
+For people who are just starting to run, a single pair of trail running shoes is fine, while advanced runners may buy several models over time to meet different requirements.

-In addition to shoes, a lightweight trail running rucksack with space for a thin jacket, a bar and a water bottle is also a good idea.
-For longer or more demanding tours, the equipment develops step by step.
+In addition to shoes you will also most likely need a lightweight trail running rucksack with space for a thin jacket, a bar and a water bottle.
+For longer or more demanding runs you may want more advanced equipment.
 A sports watch, for example, can be a helpful tool for keeping track of your route.

 Stuiben Trail